 The methodologies proposed throughout the Guide take the experiences and knowledge of participants - referred to as ‘cooks’- as a starting point.
 It is designed to be adapted by different groups to address their needs and priorities in response to their own realities and aims to encourage women to share their experiences across borders.
 This will enrich a collective discussion and reflection on the different resources available to give life to feminist political agendas on the right to food and nutrition in rural areas.

 “The Guide is about creating spaces for women to do politics.
 It is about recognizing women’s political subjectivities and their role in the fight for just food systems,” concludes Nuila.

 The guide is launched together with a series of materials to facilitate capacity-building exercises across the world.
-You can find the guide and other supporting materials here
+You can find the guide and other supporting materials in English here

 Follow the debate on social media #CookUpPolitics

 Coordinated by FIAN International, this publication has been the result of collective work between La Vía Campesina, FIAN Mexico, FIAN Colombia, FIAN Honduras, Latin American and Caribbean Committee for the Defense of Women’s Rights, University of Miami School of Law Human Rights Clinic, National Autonomous University of Mexico, National Coordinator of Indigenous Women CONAMI, Cooperative Producers of Hope of the Great Coast of Guerrero, Ecology and Health Training Center of Chiapas, and the Global Network for the Right to Food and Nutrition